py-bbn

 • max_samples – Maximum number of samples.

-• evidence – Any evidence.
+• evidence – Observed evidence.

 • seed – Seed.
 Default is 37.